 the assistance component, i.e., assistance and support from your insurer when an unexpected event disrupts your stay.

-Use an insurance comparator to help you choose the travel insurance best suited to your needs, your budget, and your stay.
+Use an insurance comparator to help you Choose the Best Travel Insurance Suited to Your Needs, your budget, and your stay.
 In real-time, this tool allows you to compete with the various travel insurance companies on the market to offer you the best guarantee/price ratio.
 Our tool is 100% free and online.

 How will travel insurance cover medical expenses?

 This guarantee allows you to be compensated in the event of an accident, illness, or death during your stay abroad.
-This support can take the form of:
+This support can take the form of an advance or reimbursement.

-If you are traveling to a foreign country with health risks,
+- Traveling to a foreign country with health risks.

 How does travel insurance repatriation assistance (returning home) work?